Soviet-Inc/Russian-Roulette/readme.md

+>--Self Host--

+Requirements:
+node.js
+discord bot
+mongodb account

+Heroku:

+In settings for your application add these to the config variables:

+token: discord_token
+mongodb: mongodb_connection_string
+dblToken: dbl_token

+for dblToken you may want to remove everything dbl related

+Self Host:

+use npm i

+Add an .env

+In the .env type:
+token = discord_token
+mongodb = mongodb_connection_string
+dblToken = dbl_token

+Use node .

 The roulette bot is able to make your experience, a whole lot better Want to make a bet, use roulette Got dared to do something stupid, use kickRoulette Want to give someone another chance, but not really, use banRoulette

 See how many times you've lost/won a game with stats